RCIC-UCI-Public/website-rcic/docs/source/guides/unix-primer.rst

        export PATH

   Best practices:
-   * it should be a very small file, keep changes here to a bare minimum
+   * It should be a very small file, keep changes here to a bare minimum.
    * It will source :tt:`.bashrc` by default so you don't have to duplicate any commands you want to run for every shell.

 :bluelight:`.bashrc`
   Is the initialization file executed every time a user starts a new shell.
-  It includes all customizing of your shell environment with aliases, functions, environment variables, etc.
+  It can include all customizing of your shell environment with aliases, functions, environment variables, etc.

   What to put in this file:
-    * aliases - shortcuts to the commands
+    * Aliases - shortcuts to the commands.
-    * environment variables that affect your shells and applications
+    * Environment variables that affect your shells and applications.
-    * history configuration
+    * History configuration.
-    * terminal color scheme
+    * Terminal color scheme.
-    * prompt configuration
+    * Prompt configuration.

   :red:`Do not put in this file:`
-    * module load/unload commands
+    * Any module load/unload commands.
-    * conda init commands, see :ref:`install conda` section to learn how to use them
+    * Conda init commands, see :ref:`install conda` section to learn how to use them.

   Best practices:
-   * Keep your file clean and concise
+   * Keep your file clean and concise.
-   * Consider using separate files for different types of customizing that can be sourced when needed.
    * Use a text editor ``vim`` or  ``nano`` to modify your :tt:`.bashrc` file.
-   * Before editing make a copy of your current file so you can revert to it if your edits go wrong.
+     Before editing make a copy of your current file so you can revert to it if your edits go wrong.
+   * Consider using separate files for different types of customizing that can be sourced when needed, for example complex environments for specific applications.
    * Reload your file after editing for the changes to take an affect:

      .. code-block:: console